 |Reward: For sparing the trap-laying goblin|

 Return back to where you caught up with the goblin trapper, then make your way around a fence to the south to reach the abode of a Goblin Merchant.
 While he still lives up to what you’d expect from a goblin - being an absurd parody of a real merchant - he does actually have some wares to sell.
-It’s not quite “everything you be needing for adventures, spell-casting, sword-swinging” unless food, Potions of Enlarge Person and Everburning Torches fit that description.
+It’s not quite “everything you be needing for adventures, spell-casting, sword-swinging” unless food, Potions of Reduce/Enlarge Person and Everburning Torches fit that description.
 It also should be noted that his prices are downright absurd.
-123,457 GP for a Masterwork Club?
+123,457 GP for the Fearsome Mace of Chwurk, which is just a Masterwork Club with a fancy name?

 Leave the silly goblin to his trade and make your way up a steep hill to the south of where he does what he calls business.
 Atop this hill you may find [Perception 7] a pile of rocks wherein a Taldan Horseshoe is hidden.

 Now that the western end of the goblin village has been explored, make your way back to the center (where some goblins unleashed a Primal Manticore on you) and head north from there.
-Time to deal with the goblins guarding the archway leading to the stone structure beyond.
+Time to deal with the goblins (two Goblin Arch-chemists and two Goblin Horsereapers) guarding the archway leading to the stone structure beyond.
 They’ll be peaceful enough so long as you keep your distance, but approach too close and they’ll attack.
-Target the Goblin Alchemists first to prevent them from unleashing too much mischief with their bombs, and when they’re dead loot them, as each alchemist holds a Ring of Protection +1.
+Target the Goblin Arch-chemists first to prevent them from unleashing too much mischief with their bombs (protecting yourself from fire will help mitigate their damage output, as well), and when they’re dead loot them, as each alchemist holds a Ring of Protection +1.